 7) Rely on an advisor, but educate yourself too

-There is no harm in taking help; and in fact you should take help.
 Rely on an advisor to guide you through the process of financial planning.
 It may cost you a bit, but the fee is worth the trouble.
 However, that does not in any way free you from adding to your knowledge.
-Read up about investment options, ask questions to your advisor and keep yourself abreast on what is happening with equities and mutual funds.
+Read up about investment options, ask questions to your advisor, and keep yourself abreast on what is happening with equities and mutual funds.
 This can also help your advisor deliver the best solution for you.

 8) Use SIPs by pegging such SIPs to your goals

 Now comes the actionable part.
 How do you reach your financial goals?
 You need to do it through systematic plans.
 Peg equity fund SIPs for long-term goals and debt fund or hybrid fund SIPs for shorter and medium-term goals.
-More important, each SIP must be necessarily mapped to a specific goal so there is total clarity on what your money is meant for.
-You can have multiple SIPs pegged to one goal or you can have a SIP for multiple smaller goals.
-That does not matter.
+More importantly, each SIP must be necessarily mapped to a specific goal so there is total clarity on what your money is meant for.
+You can have multiple SIPs pegged to one goal, or you can have a SIP for multiple smaller goals.
 The idea is to have a clear mapping.

 9) Ensure that your actions are tax smart

 In financial planning, what eventually matters is post-tax returns.
-If you are invested in a debt fund and are giving away 30% on dividends as tax, it is not making sense.
-Rather structure it as a systematic withdrawal plan or SWP to make it more tax efficient.
+If you are invested in a debt fund and are giving away 30% on dividends as tax, it does not make sense.
+Rather, structure it as a systematic withdrawal plan or SWP to make it more tax efficient.
 Also, when you plan taxes with investments, ensure that your investments locked in are not beyond what is actually required for you.
 For instance, don’t go overboard on ELSS funds.

 10) Review and monitor your financial plan consistently

-No financial plan is complete unless it is reviewed on a continuous basis.
-Review against your changing income levels, your changing goal posts and the changing market conditions.
-You may not make changes to your plan, but an annual review is absolutely mandatory.
+No financial plan is complete unless it is reviewed continuously.
+Review against your changing income levels, your changing goal posts, and the changing market conditions.
+You may not make changes to your plan, but an annual review is mandatory.
 It shows you where you stand vis-à-vis your goals.